goodbadreviewer/immcheck/README.md

     // now when we mutate m, we will get panic at the end of the function defer immcheck.EnsureImmutability(&m)()

+    // it is also possible to set a finalizer that can check
+    // if object remained immutable from this point till garbage collection immcheck.CheckImmutabilityOnFinalization(&m)

     delete(m, "k1")
 }()
 ```